-The consortium will work in the project to develop the following outputs:
+The consortium worked in the project to develop the following outputs:

 Jasik K., Lorenc J., Mrozowski K., Staniszewski J., Walczak A., (2016), Innovating History Education for All – Needs Assessment, Warsaw. – The needs assessment, made by the Institute for Educational Research in Warsaw, helped to identify several problems that educators encounter when it comes to using ICT in history education and to set priorities for the development of new tools in the Innovating History Education for All project.
 The research consisted of a preliminary questionnaire, two focus group interviews, a survey (translated in 18 languages) which was completed by 235 educators across Europe and individual in-depth interviews.
 The needs assessment gathered data that helped the project team to determine what kind of tools and exemplar learning activities are most needed, how teachers are likely to use them in practice, and what therefore needs to be taken into account during the development page.
 This report describes in detail what methodology was used, lists the main challenges that the researchers identified and includes a literature list that can be used for further reading.
 (Click image to download .pdf)

 The annex to the report is structured around strong and weak sides of currently available tools, the way teachers present their tasks to the students and how they ideally provide their students with feedback.